GoogleChrome/web.dev/content/fast/remove-unused-code/codelab-remove-unused-code.md

       "webpack-bundle-analyzer": "^2.13.1"
     },

-This means that it can be imported directly in the webpack configurations file, `webpack.config.js`:
+This means that it can be imported directly in the webpack configuration file, `webpack.config.js`:

     const path = require("path");